storesafe/cordova-sqlite-storage/README.md

 ## Background processing

-The threading model depends on which version is used:
+The threading model depends on which platform version is used:
 - For Android, one background thread per db;
 - for iOS/macOS, background processing using a very limited thread pool (only one thread working at a time).